oolonek/dendron/vault/viewlist.md

 https://www.buzzsprout.com/1244474/7197082

-- A quick tought experiment : "Imagine yourself and your bankaccount in 20 years ...
+- A quick thought experiment : "Imagine yourself and your banc account in 20 years ...
 What if it didn't change ?
 Would you see this as a failure ?"

 - investigate "commodities" ... could well be the root of the problem.
 We want to be confortable.
 We are dissatisfied.
 If you work on contentment and help people to encounter contentment and satisfaction in any situation you abolish the whole problem.
 See Ushiyama and Sawaki
 - manufacture of dissapointment